code-rhapsodie/dataflow-bundle/README.md

 * Enable/Disable a scheduled Dataflow from the command line
 * Display the list of scheduled Dataflow from the command line
 * Display the result for the last Job for a Dataflow from the command line
-* Work with many Doctrine DBAL connection
+* Work with multiple Doctrine DBAL connections

 ## Installation